 It really is absolutely compelling, and no doubt describes how many people feel when they visit Thailand and see old western men paying for the company of Thai bar girls (prostitutes).

-Whatever your opinions on this subject matter, Anthony really does make you think deeply with his elegant style and metaphoric brilliance.
+Whatever your opinions on this subject matter, Anthony's metaphoric brilliance really does make you think on many levels.

 Thailand Diaries: Koh Samui

 How my gazed eyes suffered tonight at the sight of such an unnatural arrangement.
 Why do they make such ugly choices in the face of such magnificent beauty?

 Here, in the heart of paradise where palms trees sway to cool the dry ground below, and clouds play like children on a retreat, I have seen the desperation in man culled from its barren one-bedroom apartment and position itself between the legs of such a fresh life.

 I have seen the cousin of poverty consecrate itself within the womb of a rustic culture and breed a new type of entrepreneur, uniformed in heels and thick red lipstick with mini skirts that are constantly explored by large wrinkled hands.

 The young and attractive lock fingers with those who are perpetually heavy, shabby and unloved.
 Those that in their native sunless land live like shadows, hidden inside invisible movements, unnoticed like everything that exists behind us.

 Just the other day I saw one such man, young and loaded with such a lonely soul that he held his hired property with a mighty conviction that commanded me to stop and observe with close attention.

 There he was, puny and precocious in appearance, with his eyes squeezed tightly shut as if not wanting to wake from his voluptuous dream, he held full her waist and rested his bare chin on her auburn shoulder.